 Just a small remark concerning the results.
 We have to be aware that both problems are examples of real gases, whereas all of the formulas are only 100% accurate for ideal ones.
-However, in such computational problems, the outcome is actually a really good approximation, so, as long as we don't put our gas into some extremal conditions (pressure or temperature), there results can be used.
+However, in such computational problems, the outcome is actually a really good approximation, so as long as we don't put our gas into some extremal conditions (pressure or temperature), these results can be used.

 Gay-Lussac's law in real life

 Can we actually see how Gay-Lussac's law works in our daily life?
 Take a look at these examples:

 Tire pressure in different seasons – Have you ever inflated a tire during winter, only for it to be overinflated when the weather got warmer?
 Or, inversely, when it was filled during summer, did the pressure decrease when it cooled down?
 In this case, tires are an example of a closed system, so the higher the temperature, the higher the pressure.

 Lid on a saucepan – At first, it may look pretty obvious, but why does the cover repeatedly jump and rattle around while you are heating your meals in a pot?
 Increasing the temperature results in higher pressure of the gas (mainly water vapor) inside the saucepan.
 At some point, the pressure is high enough to lift the lid, and the excess gas is released, the pressure is leveled, and the whole process starts over again and again...

 Putting a hot can into cold water – This is a simple way of testing that Gay-Lussac's law is true if you don't believe us already.
 Just take an empty metal can of your favorite beverage and safely heat it up.
 We strongly recommend doing this outside, not at home!
 After a short time, you can try to plug the hole and then put the can into cold water.
 If you are successful, the can will shrink, due to the internal temperature dropping, also causing the pressure inside to decrease.